Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ## Why This Package?

-While the original Vocabulate software is powerful, this Python implementation offers several advantages:
+While the original Vocabulate software is powerful, this Python implementation offers several alternatives:

 - **Cross-platform compatibility**: Works on Windows, macOS, and Linux (original is Windows-only)
 - **Flexible input formats**: Analyze text from pandas DataFrames, CSV files, single text files, or folders of text files